estepi/SpliceNet/README.md

-## Prepare tables for specific events: prepareEVENTTable.R
+## Prepare tables for specific events
+* script: 'prepareEVENTTable.R'
-* requiered library: MatrixGenerics
+* Requiered library: MatrixGenerics

-* Input file: **dPSI_full_No_Nas.txt** and **class_colors2020.txt**:

-*  See files.md for more details
+* Input files  (_See files.md for more details_)

+  * **dPSI_full_No_Nas.txt**
+  * **class_colors2020.txt**:

 * Outputs:
   *   dPSI values,
   *   single (by columns, KDs) and double (by row and column) scaled deltapsi values

 ## Network FDR computation

-Requiered libraries: optparse, parallel, Hmisc, tibble, tidyr, utils, dplyr

-* **Net_fdr_CL_cor.R** (use by CL or interactively)

-This script computes Network FDR represented as the ratio betwenn TRUE links and RANDOM links.
+- This script computes Network FDR represented as the ratio betwenn TRUE links and RANDOM links.
 Input file is a matrix with EVENTS in rows and KDs (samples) in the column

-dPSI values can be none, single or double scaled (should be prepared in advance, see *Prepare table section*)
+- dPSI values can be none, single or double scaled (should be prepared in advance, see *Prepare table section*)

-The function retunrs the total number of links which are below a given correlation value and are significant (corrected pvalue <0.1).
+- The function retunrs the total number of links which are below a given correlation value and are significant (corrected pvalue <0.1).
-Expected values are higher FDR at lower correlation values
+- Expected values are higher FDR at lower correlation values

-Matrix randomization is prepared randomizing rows, so correlation between columns are disrupted As noiser is the data, more random links will be find, higher FDR
+- Matrix randomization is prepared randomizing rows, so correlation between columns are disrupted.
+As noiser is the data, more random links will be find, higher FDR

+* script: 'Net_fdr_CL_cor.R' (use by CL or interactively)
+* Requiered libraries: optparse, parallel, Hmisc, tibble, tidyr, utils, dplyr
 * Parameters:
 - -s 0.1 (start: from which correlation value the function scan the data.
 Correlation values are between 0 and 1)
 - -e 0.4  (end: till which correlation value the funcion scan the data.
 Correlation values are between 0 and 1)
 - -i 0.02 (interval: size of the interval to compute the correlation.
 For example, 0.02 means you will scan 0, 0.02, 0.04, 0.06, etc)